10Kft/10kft-api/sections/placeholders.md

 ## Placeholders and Users/People

-As noted above, placeholders behave similarly to real users.
-However, there are some differences.
+As noted above, placeholders behave similarly to real users in certain cases.
+However, there are some key differences.
 Here we discuss ways in which placeholders can be used similar to users in the API, and ways they are different.

 ##### Placeholder Assignments

-Assignments can be made, updated, and removed via the [Assignments](sections/assignments.md) API just as they can for users.
+Assignments can be made, updated, and removed via the [Assignments](/sections/assignments.md) API just as they can for users.
-The only difference is that this is accessed through the placeholder_resources endpoint.
-In general, for the [Assignments](sections/assignments.md) API, a placeholder resource ID can be used as the user_id parameter.
+The only difference is that this is accessed through the `placeholder_resources` endpoint.
+In general, for the [Assignments](/sections/assignments.md) API, a placeholder resource ID can be used as the `user_id` parameter.

 ```
 GET  /api/v1/placeholder_resources/<placeholder_resource_id>/assignments